larsz-o/redux-feedback-loop/README.md

 ## Completed Features
 - [x] Dinner Diary collects user's ratings (on a scale from 0-10) on taste, texture, creativity, and nutrition of each meal and allows users to submit comments.
 - [x] Ratings are stored in a Redux Store until a user has completed an entire review.
 After the review is submitted, the data is stored in a PostgreSQL database.
-- [x] Users can view their history of ratings in the Ratings Log and see a total overall rating for each meal.
+- [x] Users can view their history of ratings (overall rating and comments) in the Ratings Log.
-- [x] Users can sort the Results Log table by each rating category, date, user name, and meal name.
+- [x] Users can sort the Results Log table by rating , date, user name, and meal name.
 - [x] The Ratings Logs also allows users to delete or flag entries for review.
 - [x] When an entry is flagged for review, the entire row turns a red color.